How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 5. Vacuum Them Up

-Hold the vacuum nozzle close to leaf surfaces without touching them.
-The suction pulls whiteflies into the vacuum before they can fly away.
+For severe infestations, a handheld vacuum removes large numbers quickly.
+Hold the nozzle close to leaf surfaces – the suction pulls whiteflies in before they can scatter.
 Focus on the undersides of leaves where clusters form.

 6. Release Beneficial Insects

-You can buy these beneficial insects from garden centers and online suppliers.
-Release them in the evening when temperatures are cool and birds are less active.
-Water your plants first—predatory insects need moisture.
+Lacewings and ladybugs feed on whiteflies and their eggs, providing ongoing protection without chemicals.
+You can buy them from garden centers and online suppliers.
+Release in the evening when temperatures are cool.
+Water your plants first – predatory insects need moisture.

 Lacewing larvae are particularly voracious, consuming dozens of whiteflies daily.
-Ladybugs eat whitefly eggs and nymphs, preventing new generations from developing.
+Ladybugs eat eggs and nymphs, preventing new generations from developing.
 Both work continuously, unlike sprays that wash away.

 7. Plant Companions That Repel or Attract Predators